 How Does a Combustible Gas Detector Work?

 Combustible gas has certain characteristics of diffusion.
 In order to prevent the accidents caused by combustible gas leakage, the key lies in effectively controlling its continuous diffusion.
 Moreover, flammable gases will spread quickly driven by external forces.
 As a result, burning and explosion will take place.
 How to prevent the occurrence of this kind of accidents?
 What we need to do is often detecting the concentration of combustible gas whether it exceed the standard.
 Once the concentration exceeds the standard, give an alarm quickly and we take actions immediately.
-Here combustible gas detector plays an important role on safeguarding life and production.
+Therefore, combustible gas detector plays an important role on safeguarding life and production.

 How does a combustible gas detector work?

-A combustible gas detector is a detector that monitor the concentration of single or multiple combustible gases and give an alarm.
+A combustible gas detector is a kind of gas leak detector that monitor the concentration of single or multiple combustible gases and give an alarm.
 Combustible gas detectors are mainly divided into two types, catalytic type and infrared optical type base on the working principle.